ManrajSinghSra/FullUber/readme.md

+new thing is select here that whether to add in query or not

 start backend then express and app.js here make app then server is maked on http here it is used dotenv + cors  chnage main file to server from app